UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_17.md

 Notes:

-We can extract the classifier inside with `.best_estimator_`.
+We can extract the optimal classifier inside with `.best_estimator_`.

+This has already been fully fitting on with all the data and not just a portion from cross-validation.

 We can either save it as a new model and fit and score on this new one *or* we can use the `grid_search` object directly and it will by default score using the optimal model.
 These both give the same results.

 ---